You must complete a total of 14 hours of continuing education by 5/31/2020 to renew your Pennsylvania license.

-- If you were originally licensed after December 1, 2015, you need to complete the 14 hours of "new licensee" continuing education.
+- If you were originally licensed after December 1, 2017, you need to complete the 14 hours of "new licensee" continuing education (General Module and Residential Module).

 The Reactivation Application is available on the PA Real Estate Commission website here.
 Click the link 'Reactivation of a License with a Non-Current Expiration Date'